yetanalytics/dl4clj/README.md

 ### Model configuration

 Creating input pre-processors
-- manipulate the incoming data before it reaches the weights of the upcoming layer
+- manipulate the incoming data at the layer level
+- each layer can have its own pre-processor

 ``` clojure